yvzn/antauvido/README.md

 npm run dev ↲
 ```

-Then open http://localhost:3000/ in browser of choice.
+Then open http://localhost:5173/ in browser of choice.

 <kbd>Ctrl + C</kbd> to exit

 ### Configure a database for the back-end

-Some form of storage is required to temporarily store and cache the documents.
+Some storage is required to temporarily store and cache the documents.

+A storage emulator (such as [Azurite])(https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=npm) can be used to run a storage database locally.

 The storage is cleaned up regularly from empty documents and old documents - so the storage size should never be too large.

-An emulator (such as [Azurite])(https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=npm) can be used to run the database locally.

 #### Requirements